angstone/lord/README.md

 ## HOW TO WORK WITH THIS FRAMEWORK?

-* Separate your backend in simple ACTIOS or VIEWS.
+* Separate your backend in simple ACTIONS or VIEWS.

-** An action perform changes in DB or dispatch triggers in the backend.
+### An action perform changes in DB or dispatch triggers in the backend.

-** A view is just a data access.
+### A view is just a data access.

 If you want to add an action:

 1- Add Models you need and you dont have yet in the folder Models pointing it in the index file.

 2- Add the business rules and the messages the api will need in the Rules folder pointing it in the index file;

 3- Add the Operator (Thats so easy like just declare it in the operator microservice);

 4- Add the Reducer (Even if it is does nothing you have to add it.
 Just follows the structure of the sample);

 5- Add Render (This perform changes in the DB using Models.
 The models declared will be automaticaly loaded);

 6- Add Route in Routes folder (That is just easy as just point the route to the operation performed);

 If you want to add a view:

 1- Add view in View microservice.
 The Models declared will be loaded.

 2- Add Route in Routes folder (That is just easy as just point the route to the view);

 ```npm start```

 or to restart..

 ```npm run reborn```